NicodemusGurion/nicodemusgurion.github.io/islam/02-Muhammad.md

 Jesus, however, can.

-## Muhammad couldn't predict technological advances
+## Muhammad couldn't predict technological advances {#predict-technology}

 [Sahih al-Bukhari 1039](https://sunnah.com/bukhari:1039)

-> Allah's Messenger (ﷺ) (p.b.u.h) said, "Keys of the unseen knowledge are five which nobody knows but Allah . . . nobody knows what will happen tomorrow; nobody knows what is in the womb; nobody knows what he will gain tomorrow; nobody knows at what place he will die; and nobody knows when it will rain."
+> Allah's Messenger said, "Keys of the unseen knowledge are five which nobody knows but Allah . . . nobody knows what will happen tomorrow; nobody knows what is in the womb; nobody knows what he will gain tomorrow; nobody knows at what place he will die; and nobody knows when it will rain."

 Yes, we can know what is in the womb, and also when it will rain.

-## Muhammad couldn't predict Covid-19
+## Muhammad couldn't predict Covid-19 {#predict-covid}

 [Sahih al-Bukhari 1880](https://sunnah.com/bukhari:1880)